ZacharyRizer/Project-Purple-Cow/SOLUTION.md

 > To run the app on a specific port run `ng serve --port={PORT_NUMBER}`

+## Env.js file

+Enter custom counterapi Key and Namespace

+- The app runs with default values when in development mode ('ng serve')
+- After the app is built ('ng build') the defaults will be overwritten by the values in the 'env.js'

+* `window.__env.counterKey = "KEY_VALUE";`
+* `window.__env.counterNamespace = "NAMESPACE_VALUE";`

 ## Theme

 Custom themes and SCSS variables can be found in the theme directory

 - default Angular Material color palettes can be customized in `theme/theme.scss`
 - quick access SCSS variables can be edited in the `theme/variables.scss` file

+## In-App Routing

+Routing is in place if different page views were added in the future

+- any future pages and components could be added to `app-routing.module.ts`
+- a redirect route for the root is sent to `/dashboard`
+- routes outside of the defined routes are sent to a `PageNotFoundComponent`

 ## Build